 I was raised a Christian and we were taught the teachings of Jesus.
 He said, ‘Judge not, lest ye be judged.’
 He demonstrated this tenet on multiple occasions.
 His example over and over was one of compassion and forgiveness, without judgment or condemnation.

-I can respect your commitment to your beliefs.
-The big question is; can you respect mine?
 Can you acknowledge that we are all human beings put here by the Divine Creator and have as much right to make our own life choices as you do?
 Do you honestly believe you were put here to be judge, jury and rule enforcer for the rest of the population?

 Beliefs are taught to us early and we hold fast to them.
 We are programmed as children regarding what is right and wrong, good and bad, sin and holy.
 But do we ever stop to examine what we believe and why we believe it?